ikostan/SkyLockAssault/files/docs/milestones/19/PART_3_Update_Godot_export_action_pin_and_configure_Codecov_token.md

 - Bump the pinned SHA of the firebelley/godot-export GitHub Action across browser tests, CodeQL analysis, and itch.io deployment workflows.
-- Set the Codecov upload step in GUT tests workflow to use the `CODECOV_TOKEN` secret for authenticated report uploads.
+- Set the Codecov upload step in the GUT tests workflow to use the `CODECOV_TOKEN` secret for authenticated report uploads.

 ### Chores